darlanminussi/scrappy/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-PS: If you want to learn about QC metrics and learn how to filter your single-cell datasets follow this [link](https://osca.bioconductor.org/quality-control.html#choice-of-qc-metrics).
+PS: If you want to learn about QC metrics and how to filter your single-cell datasets follow this [link](https://osca.bioconductor.org/quality-control.html#choice-of-qc-metrics).